anniezh12/hiring-engineers/answers.md

            Alerting threshold of 800
            And also ensure that it will notify you if there is No Data for this query over the past 10m.

 This part was simple.
-All I did was go to the dashboard and select the settings button on the graph showing `my_metric` and chose the `create monitor` option.
+All I did was to go to the dashboard and selected the settings button on the graph showing `my_metric` and chose the `create monitor` option.
 A new window popped up,

 ![creating monitor](images/monitoring-data/create-monitor.png)